nakkaya/ferret/readme.md

     (println (db/select-db select-all))

-When `-c` is used, inorder to pass compiler options to the compiler ferret supports simple build options files.
-A clojure map with settings to override/add.
+When `-c` is used, in order to pass compiler options to the compiler ferret supports simple build options files.
+A Clojure map with settings to override/add.

     {:include-path ["/usr/local/Cellar/sqlite/3.8.2/include/"]